TheEnbyWitch/AMB-Docs/src/pages/en/general/known-issues.md

 Pass Accumulation Motion Blur has a read dependency on AMB Scene Color Copy, but it was never written to.
 LogStats:             FDebug::EnsureFailed -  0.000 s
 ```

+## Engine freezes for a moment when the effect shows up

+Same reason as above, except the user isn't running the engine with a debugger.
+This does not affect Shipping and Test builds of the game.

 ## Mobile support